 - Provide information in our Muscle Disease in Horses survey for a horse on your property with suspected or diagnosed muscle disease.

 - Provide the same information in the same survey for another horse of similar age and breed on your property without suspected or diagnosed muscle disease.

 - Upload photos, videos, bloodwork results (if available), muscle biopsy results (if available), and genetic testing results (if available) for each horse to our secure folder on Dropbox

 - Submit hair root or blood samples from each horse for genetic analysis as well as hay, grain, and supplement samples.

 New Participants - please find all details for participating in this study in the links below:

 - Participation requirements

 - Owner Checklist

-- Copy of Owner's Informed Consent - Muscle Disease in Horses
+- Copy of Owner's Informed Consent - Muscle Diseases in Horses - Updated September 2020